AlanFPS/bel-agent/README.md

 ---

 ## Notes & Future Improvements

    - Real API Integration: Instead of mock data, integrate an API or database for scheduling, property listings, or Slack/email triggers.
    - Validation: For phone/email, you might add more robust checks.
    - Natural Language Understanding: You could parse free-text answers using your local LLM or an external service.
 Right now, the conversation logic is straightforward (regex for yes/no, parseInt for numbers).
    - Styling: The UI is basic; you could enhance it with a design framework (Material UI, Bootstrap) or custom CSS.

+---

+## Advanced LLM Integration Notes

+The current conversation flows are rule-based.
+To enable free-text interpretation, integrate a local or remote LLM in your backend.
+For example:
+   1. Download a `.gguf` model for GPT4All or Orca Mini.
+   2. Use the `ctransformers` library in `backend/main.py`.
+   3. Parse user chat messages for entity extraction (bedrooms, bathrooms, etc.).

+For more details, see [CTRANSFORMERS Readme](https://github.com/marella/ctransformers).